 When confronted with numerous specimens, this system lends itself to processing multiple blocks very quickly.
 Dispensing slides should be prepared in advance in an effort to keep the slides and specimens in order prior to filling the wells.
 Chucks are easily labeled after they are placed over the well.
-If the chucks are fully cooled, the blocks can be removed from the well in around 15 sec before freezing is complete.
+If the chucks are fully cooled, the blocks can be removed from the well in around 15 seconds before freezing is complete.
 The freezing process is completed on any freezing surface while additional blocks are prepared.
-In the time it takes to fill the four wells the first ones filled can be removed and additional specimens placed in the empty wells.
+In the time it takes to fill the four wells, the first ones filled can be removed and additional specimens placed in the empty wells.
 By the time the practitioner is ready to cut the blocks, they will be fully frozen.
-Eight blocks can be frozen in under 2 min.
+Eight blocks can be frozen in under two minutes.

 Removing the Block

 A sharp tap to the stem of the chuck using the over-chuck freezing block easily frees the blocks.
 The sharp tap causes a cleavage in the plane of cohesion that forms between the cold steel and the frozen medium.
-If one tries to pull the block out by the stem they will find it firmly attached in the larger wells, yet a sharp tap will release the block with ease.
+If one tries to pull the block out by the stem, they will find it firmly attached in the larger wells, yet a sharp tap will release the block with ease.

 Blocks will free intact even if incompletely frozen, provided the surface beneath the chuck has had time to freeze to the chuck.

 If a chuck pulls off, it is either the result of underfilling of the well with medium or using a warm chuck without the over-chuck freezing block.
 An easy quick repair is possible by adding an additional layer of embedding medium and a new chuck.